AntonEmery/alaska-project/README.md

 # reactHackerNewsClone
-Hacker News Clone built with React
+My attempt at a Hacker News Clone built with React and bundled with Webpack